Azure/azure-sdk-for-python/sdk/communication/azure-communication-chat/README.md

 `list_read_receipts` method retrieves read receipts for a thread.

-An iterator of `[ReadReceipt]` is the response returned from listing read receipts
+An iterator of `[ChatMessageReadReceipt]` is the response returned from listing read receipts

 ```python
 read_receipts = chat_thread_client.list_read_receipts()